Live from the Southern Command in sunny South Florida.

 Another indication that Katrina may be making a comeback onto the main stage of Americans' politics.

-Now you know what this is gonna be.
+Now, you know what this is going to be?

-I mean, the Democrats are gonna put this committee together, and I have no doubt that they will do this.
+Now, I have no doubt that they will do this.

-The 829 Commission, and it will be Bush caused the hurricane.
+Bush caused the hurricane.

-Bush caused the levies to break.
+Bush caused the levees to break.

-Bush wanted New Orleans to be disrupted, all the damage to happen, and for the citizens of New Orleans who are primarily Democrats to flee.
+Bush wanted New Orleans to be disrupted, all the damage to happen, and for the citizens of New Orleans, who are primarily Democrats, to flee.

 And that will be their starting point.